- Start date:

 Businesses and governments rely on sound financial knowledge to underpin their strategies for success.

-You’ll cover fundamental topics such as corporate finance and financial analysis, and can specialise your knowledge with optional modules, from international business finance to forensic accounting or corporate governance.
+You will cover fundamental topics such as corporate finance, corporate reporting and you can specialise your knowledge with optional modules, from international business finance to forensic accounting or corporate governance.
 The course also allows you to apply your learning to practical case studies and simulations to test your knowledge in genuine business scenarios.

 As a student, you will be able to access the knowledge of our advanced specialist research units, which also have strong links with leading institutions in the US, Europe and Asia.
-These include the Centre for Advanced Study in Finance (CASIF), the Institute of Banking and Investment (IBI) and the Credit Management Research Centre (CMRC).
+These include the Centre for Advanced Studies in Finance (CASIF), the International Banking Institute (IBI) and the Credit Management Research Centre (CMRC).
 This research makes an important contribution to your learning on the MSc Accounting and Finance; you will benefit from a curriculum that is informed by the latest knowledge and critical thinking.

 You will also benefit from our strong relationships with the finance, credit and accounting professions.
 This provides a connection to the latest practitioner and policy developments, giving you a Masters that is relevant to the contemporary environment.